vvzhukov/vvzhukov.github.io/_posts/2022-11-9-Python-Interview-prep.md

 **OS**
-processes – instance of a program which is executed by one or many threads
+Processes – instance of a program which is executed by one or many threads
-threads – smallest sequence of instructions which can be executed independently
+Threads – smallest sequence of instructions which can be executed independently
-concurrency issues, locks,
+Concurrency issues, locks,
 Deadlock - situation in which processes/threads block each other due to resource acquisition and none of the processes makes any progress as they wait for the resource held by the other process
 conditions: mutual exclusion, hold and wait, no preemption, circular wait
 Livelock - Livelock is a deadlock-like situation in which processes block each other with a repeated state change yet make no progress.